pwittrock/kubebuilder-workshop/README.md

 Update the `add` function in `pkg/controller/mongodb/mongodb_controller.go` to Watch the Resources the Controller will be managing.

+The generated `add` stub watches Deployments *owned* by the Controller.
+Instead we want to watch StatefulSets and Services *owned* by the Controller.

 - *No-Op* - Watch MongoDB (EnqueueRequestForObject) - this was scaffolded for you
 - *Remove* - Watch Deployments - you aren't managing Deployments so remove this